ctyeong/ctyeong.github.io/about.md

 ](https://www.lincoln.ac.uk/liat/) of University of Lincoln, UK, where I was supervised by [Dr. Grzegorz Cielniak](https://staff.lincoln.ac.uk/gcielniak).

 My research interests lie in the development of novel deep-learning methods for creating precise environmental models, even in scenarios with the limited resources for data gathering.
-To be specific, I design algorithms to generate useful data that could complement an available, imperfect dataset so as to better model the world of interest.
+To be specific, I design algorithms to synthesize useful data that could complement an available, imperfect dataset so as to better model the world of interest.
 Additionally, I build embodied agents capable of optimizing their motions and paths to collect the most informative observations.
 These studies leverage cutting-edge research in computer vision, reinforcement learning, and robotics.